-Uncertainty as to the timing of a re-opening of the US economy may give pause to investors.
-However, one thing is certain - a re-opening will occur at some point.
-When this economic activity begins to slowly ramp, the short-term benefit to the midstream group should finally catch-up to the long-term positive benefits from the significant transformational corporate reform that has occurred over the past few years.
-All of which, in our view, spells better times ahead for the midstream group.
+Moreover, improvement in fundamentals are finally starting to be reflected in stock prices.
+However, while a recovery is clearly underway, uncertainty as to the exact timing of a full re-opening of the US and global economy may give investors pause.
+As economic activity continues to slowly ramp, stocks should begin to price in not only the short-term economic recovery bounce, but also the long-term positive benefits from the significant transformational corporate reform that has occurred over the past few years.
+All of which, spells better times ahead for the midstream group, in our view.

-Demand for energy hydrocarbons will not end, it will surely continue.
-These midstream infrastructure companies have physical steel "in the ground," many with asset networks that have high barriers-to-entry and are difficult to replicate, in our view.
-Furthermore, with an incoming Biden administration unlikely to make permitting easier for new pipeline projects, we believe the value of existing infrastructure could also increase as a result, and would not be surprised to see M&A and industry consolidation occur over the next 12 to18 months.
+Demand for energy hydrocarbons will surely continue.
+These midstream infrastructure companies have physical steel "in the ground," many with asset networks that have high barriers-to-entry and are difficult to replicate.
+Furthermore, with the Biden administration unlikely to make permitting easier for new pipeline projects, we believe the value of existing infrastructure could also increase as a result, and we would not be surprised to see M&A and industry consolidation occur over the next 12 to18 months.

-- "Reformed" companies (i.e., companies exhibiting higher capital discipline, and healthier, more conservative balance sheets that can withstand a downturn, along with improving ESG metrics such as solid corporate governance). - Integrated business models (the "Haves") the larger, more integrated companies with multiple touch-points along the energy value chain, that have higher barriers-to-entry, along with steady cash-flows. - Firms with exposure to the natural gas liquid (NGL), liquefied natural gas (LNG), and natural gas demand export themes. - Renewable energy companies to diversify our overall energy holdings, and provide exposure to the renewables investment theme. - Utility companies with significant midstream businesses.
+"Reformed" companies (i.e., companies exhibiting higher capital discipline, and healthier, more conservative balance sheets that can withstand a downturn, along with improving ESG metrics such as solid corporate governance).

+- Integrated business models (the "haves") the larger, more integrated companies with multiple touch-points along the energy value chain, higher barriers-to-entry, and steady cash-flows. - Firms with exposure to the natural gas liquid (NGL), liquefied natural gas (LNG), and natural gas demand export themes. - Renewable energy companies to diversify our overall energy holdings, and provide exposure to the renewables investment theme. - Companies with liquids exposure that will benefit from the reopening of the economy.